mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ### History in brief

+For more history also see [@sannino_learning_2009, p.
+5]

 Vygotsky drew on Marxist conceptions of activity to describe the importance of mediation via objects and concepts by the learning subject to active an objective or object [@luriia1976cognitive].
 Human endeavour and change is based on activity and the subject of that activity is understood as the person or people driving it.

 Vygotsky also held context as vital to development, For even individual activities take place in the context of a culture. (objectives can be )

 Historically AT had limited take up in western academia before Cole's translations of Vygotsky and work to bring some of the foundational concepts into an educational psychology setting, aligning them with a broader social turn in psychology, explored as cultural psychology [@cole_cultural_1996].
 The work in this field by scholars such as Wertsch and Cole places community and context as vital in studies of learning.
-The vital role of cultural mediation in development [@cole_beyond_1996-1] situating learning pedagogies as form of meditational strategy.
+The vital role of cultural mediation in development [@cole_beyond_1996] situating learning pedagogies as form of meditational strategy.

 For example the use of tools as objects, concepts which facilitate and constituent cultural participation.

-The role of cultural mediation in development, and role of objects to study human culture [@cole_beyond_1996-1; @cole_culture_1995].
+The role of cultural mediation in development, and role of objects to study human culture [@cole_beyond_1996; @cole_culture_1995].

 <!-- ![](./Pictures/At_dia_6_basicer_v1.png){width=90%} -->